noa-ehrenhalt/DataMining/README.md

 # DataMining

-DataMining is a Python project that scrapes [LA county animal control](https://animalcare.lacounty.gov/) and gathers details about all available animals.
+DataMining is a Python project that scrapes the [LA county animal control website](https://animalcare.lacounty.gov/) and gathers details about available animals in Los Angeles County, California US.
+It also utilizes the Petfinder API to gather details about animals in shelters and rescue organizations partnered with Petfinder.

 ## Installation